Ok, Capitol Spine & Rehabilitation can't give you a piece of chocolate through the computer, but we can share some of its advantages with you.

 - Cocoa has almost 4 times greater antioxidant capacity than green tea and twice that of red wine.
 (2) The anti-oxidant flavanols found in cocoa beans reduce cell damage in heart disease and help lower blood pressure.
 (4,6)

-- Moderate (not too much!) consumption of dark chocolate offers blood pressure lowering effects and anti-inflammatory activity.
+- Moderate (not overly indulgent!) consumption of dark chocolate offers blood pressure reducing effects and anti-inflammatory activity.
 (3,6)

 - The anti-oxidants and the larger magnesium content in dark chocolate might improve constipation trouble and even speed up bowel movements!
 (2,5) We chiropractors know that constipation when you have back pain isn't good!